 - Be able to furnish proof of residency that is properly validated as outlined in Policy #5102, Ocean County Residents, Policy #5104 New Jersey Residents, or Policy #5106, Out-of-State Foreign Students.
-Proof of residence may be substantiated by such documentary evidence including but not limited to a driver's license, motor vehicle registration, or voter registration card bearing an Ocean County address. - Send an official transcript from the secondary school.
-If the student is a high school graduate, the transcript must include the date of graduation.
-A state-issued high school equivalency diplomas may be submitted as evidence of high school graduation.
-Note: Financial aid programs require students to submit a high school transcript. - Send official transcripts to the Office of Registration and Records from any college previously attended.
+Proof of residence may be substantiated by such documentary evidence including but not limited to a driver's license, motor vehicle registration, or voter registration card bearing an Ocean County address - Send official transcripts to the Office of Registration and Records from any college previously attended.